How to Install and Use WP-CLI Tool on Linux (Quick Guide)

 Now, let’s see how you can manage the plugins using this command-line utility:

-Managing WordPress Plugins using WP-CLI
+Managing WordPress Plugins Using WP-CLI

-But before you install them, you should always check what plugins you already have installed and activated by executing the following command:
+However, before you install them, you should always check what plugins you already have installed and activated by executing the following command:

 $ wp plugin list

-You can install a new plugin by specifying its name as an argument to the following command:
+You can now install a new plugin by specifying its name as an argument to the following command:

 $ wp plugin install plugin-name